FedEx: Fleet

-Competitors

-FedEx's primary competitor in the United States and most of its international destinations is United Parcel Service (UPS).
-Both companies employ generally similar strategies; both companies' largest hubs for its air delivery are in the southern United States (Memphis for FedEx and Louisville for UPS), both offer overnight, 2-day, and ground delivery as default options, both frequently use Ted Stevens Anchorage International Airport for trans-pacific shipments.

-A similarity between FedEx and its competitors lies in their method of price calculation.
-Most major courier companies, including UPS and DHL, charge based on the greater of two values: the actual (physical) weight and the dimensional weight of the package.
-Physical weight refers to the measured weight of the parcel.
-Dimensional weight is calculated by multiplying the package's height, width, and length (in centimeters) and dividing the result by a standard divisor—typically 5,000 for international shipments.

 Corporate identity

 Logo

 The FedEx logo is a wordmark designed in 1994 by Lindon Leader of Landor Associates, of San Francisco.
 It consists of Fed in purple and Ex in orange.
 The FedEx wordmark is notable for containing a subliminal right-pointing arrow in the negative space between the "E" and the "X", which was achieved by designing a proprietary typeface, based on Univers and Futura, to emphasize the arrow shape.
 Leader believed the logo promoted FedEx as "getting from point A to point B reliably with speed and precision".